Josesx506/Odin_Project_FS/07_Node/Readme.md

 ### Deployment
 Following [review](https://www.youtube.com/watch?v=prjMJtXCR-g) of different hosting providers, [Railway](https://railway.com/) seemed like the best option for hosting backend servers, dbs, and containers in a portfolio scenario.
 AWS can be used for production grade applications.
+Don't forget to specify your node
+[version](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#engines) in the package.json file to minimize package versioning errors during deployment.
 <br>

 Like webpack, you can watch a node script with `node --watch app.js`